VictorPizarroR/StaPhyloRes/README.md

 <!-- TODO nf-core:
-   Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the major pipeline sections and the types of output it produces.
+   Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the major pipeline sections and the types of outpu t it produces.
 You're giving an overview to someone new to nf-core here, in 15-20 seconds.
 For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction
 -->